Published 19 Apr 2020

 Our data centre colocation services are priced according to the physical space that your servers take up in the data centre and the amount of power they draw.
 Additional charges may be made for networking provision and for any server maintenance tasks you ask our engineers to carry out.

-As your IT needs grow, your data centre footprint can scale accordingly, with none of the up-front capital expense you would need to expand your on-premise server room.
+As your IT needs grow, your data centre footprint can scale accordingly, with none of the up-front capital expense you would need to expand your on-premises server room.

 Where to find data centres